Social Assistance Summaries

-At the end of March 2018, there were 960 cases (families and single adults) and just over 1,320 beneficiaries (individual claimants, their partners, and dependent children) in Yukon’s social assistance program.
+At the end of March 2019, there were 1,010 cases (families and single adults) and just over 1,320 beneficiaries (individual claimants, their partners, and dependent children) in Yukon’s social assistance program.
 These numbers fell from the previous year by around 160 cases and around 210 beneficiaries.
 Previously, beginning in 2012, these numbers have risen slightly most years.

 Figure 1YT – Yearly cases and beneficiaries of Social Assistance in Yukon, 1997 to 2021

 What proportion of the population receives social assistance?